Review of Book Week 2019 in Vinschool Southern schools – Vinsers grow, thought by thought, action by action!

 Colorful Book Fair Day

-In activities like Book Character Role Play and Rhythm of Books, Vinser were able to show their talents by adapting books and stories into plays and musicals which could be performed on stage.
-Their mind-blowing arts performances left unforgettable impressions of Vinser’ creativity, uniqueness, deep understanding of their national culture, as well as their selection and acceptance of the new trends in the modern era.
+In activities like Book Character Role Play and Rhythm of Books, Vinsers were able to show their talents by adapting books and stories into plays and musicals which could be performed on stage.
+Their mind-blowing arts performances left unforgettable impressions of Vinsers’ creativity, uniqueness, deep understanding of their national culture, as well as their selection and acceptance of the new trends in the modern era.

-The Book Week 2019 helped Vinser improve themselves and grow, action by action, thought by thought.
-Above all, Vinser were able to show their friends, teachers and parents how special they were.
-The strong impressions made by Vinser during the Book Week 2019 clearly proved the spirit “Read to Lead” upon which the event was based.
+The Book Week 2019 helped Vinsers improve themselves and grow, action by action, thought by thought.
+Above all, Vinsers were able to show their friends, teachers and parents how special they were.
+The strong impressions made by Vinsers during the Book Week 2019 clearly proved the spirit “Read to Lead” upon which the event was based.